-Another reason that this might happen is a problem in the Accelerated Processing Unit (APU).
+Another reason that your Playstation might turn itself on is a problem with the Accelerated Processing Unit (APU).
 The APU lies inside the Central Processing Unit (CPU), which is the main central unit.
 The circuit problem in this can result in the auto-starting of the console.

-Wireless connection can also be the cause of this auto-starting error.
-If you use your PlayStation with a wireless connection, then there is a strong possibility of getting a similar problem.
+Wi-Fi connectivity can also be the cause of this auto-starting error.
+If you use your PlayStation with a wireless router connection, then there is a strong possibility of getting a similar problem.

 Wireless connection fluctuates the internal settings of the console which can result in this kind of problem.
 If you use a wireless connection for your home or workplace where you keep your PlayStation console, then you should switch to a wired one.